-- Parents can keep track of their child’s learning progress with the learning activities on the Primary Plus online portal.
+- Parents and students can keep track of their learning progress together on our online learning hub.

 Teaching methodology for Secondary

-Sign up for one of our courses and master the language skills that you need to be successful in your school exams, in the DSE exam and in global society.
+Sign up for one of our courses and master the language skills that you need to be successfu in your school exams, in the DSE exam and in global society.